ddehghan/django-bootstrap-starter-project/README.md

-Base Django Template Project
+Django Bootstrap Starter Project
 ============================
+This project makes it really easy to create a Django project and publish it to Heroku.

 What is included?
 -----------------
-* Meant for deploying to Heroku
+* Heroku settings
 * Social Auth.
 (Facebook, Google, Yahoo) Oauth